English alphabet: Phonology

 The letters A, E, I, O, and U are considered vowel letters, since (except when silent) they represent vowels, although I and U represent consonants in words such as "onion" and "quail" respectively.

 The letter Y sometimes represents a consonant (as in "young") and sometimes a vowel (as in "myth").
 Very rarely, W may represent a vowel (as in "cwm", a Welsh loanword).

-The consonant sounds represented by the letters W and Y in English (/w/ and /j/ as in yes /jɛs/ and went /wɛnt/) are referred to as semi-vowels (or glides) by linguists, however this is a description that applies to the sounds represented by the letters and not to the letters themselves.
+The consonant sounds represented by the letters W and Y in English (/w/ and /j/ as in went /wɛnt/ and yes /jɛs/) are referred to as semi-vowels (or glides) by linguists; however, this is a description that applies to the sounds represented by the letters and not to the letters themselves.

 The remaining letters are considered consonant letters, since when not silent they generally represent consonants.